xueshengke/CPLRR/readme.txt

 You may start an example by directly running 'example_*.m' for various datasets.
 |--------------
 |-- example_COIL.m
-|-- example_dummy.m       figure 1 in our paper
+|-- example_dummy.m       figure 2 in our paper
 |-- example_GTF.m
-|-- example_MNIST.m       figure 2 in our paper
+|-- example_MNIST.m       figure 3, Table 1 in our paper
 |-- example_ORL.m
+|-- example_ORL.m         figure 6, 7 in our paper
-|-- example_Yale.m        figure 3,4 in our paper
+|-- example_Yale.m        figure 4, 5 in our paper
 |-------------

 The code contains: